run2bizdocs/documentation/en-us/docs/4biz-helium/processes/service-level/use/create-time-attendance.md

     *Time of Attendance by Priority*
     The priority is used to identify the time required to an action to be taken.
     The priority goes from 1 to 5, being 1 the highest priority and 5 the lowest.
     Select the priority to define the Time (in the SLA):
     **Capture**: set the time of capture of the service request, according to the priority selected;
     **Resolution**: set the time of service resolution according to the priority selected.

 !!! warning

     Before complete the fields in **Automation**, it should be properly parametrized, it must be properly parameterized, so it is necessary to execute the steps in the knowledge Creation escalation rule, except for parameter 190 that must be equal to 'N' in this context;

+3. Complete the Automation Fields ( if it´s needed):

 | Automation Fields                                       | Description                                                                                                                                                    |
 |---------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|